 - Demonstrate to Consular Officer that he/she will return to home country (show permanent employment in the home country, business or financial connections, close family ties, etc.)

-- Not receive a salary from a U.S. source, although he/she may receive expense allowance or reimbursement for expenses incidental to temporary stay
+- Not receive a salary from a U.S. source, although he/she may receive expense allowance or reimbursement for expenses incidental to temporary stay (same is true for a Visa Waiver visitor to NC State)

 - Honorarium payments for lecturing or guest teaching are possible, but these activities cannot last longer than 9 days at any single institution or organization, and the B-1 visa holder must not accept such payments from more than 5 institutions within a 6 month period.

-Permissible activities on B-1 visa include:
+Permissible activities on the Visa Waiver or B-1 visa include:

 - Participation in scientific, educational, professional, or business conventions, conferences or seminars